-The RiverWalk is South Tulsa's first major lifestyle center and inaugural riverfront development.
+RIVERWALK JenksRiverwalk.com Tourism The Riverwalk is South Tulsa's first major lifestyle center and inaugural riverfront development.
 Situated on the west bank of the Arkansas River on the Muscogee (Creek) Nation Reservation, this mixed-use hub connects to the Oklahoma Aquarium, the Tulsa River Parks Trail System, Jenks High School, the thriving 96th Street and Riverside Parkway area, and the ever-growing and always impressive River Spirit Casino Resort.
-Its central location enables the RiverWalk to grow into a playing, working, and living environment suited for the entire family.

-Whether you're coming to dine, shop, , stay, or play, see what's waiting for you at RiverWalk.
+Its central location enables the Riverwalk to grow into a playing, working, and living environment suited for the entire family.
+Whether you're coming to dine, shop, stay, or play, see what's waiting for you at Riverwalk.
 Choose from different delectable menus from the property's restaurants.
-Perfect your swing or hang out with friends and enjoy a drink or a bite to eat while you watch others tee-off at Golf Suites.
-Enjoy some down time as you stroll along the waterfront enjoying the people, views, and seasonal live entertainment from the amphitheater or the stage at Los Cabos.
-Make the RiverWalk your family's lunch or evening meal destination after a day at the Oklahoma Aquarium.
-RiverWalk has it all including a beautiful and welcoming setting.

-RiverWalk is owned and operated by the Muscogee (Creek) Nation and is an investment property of Onefire Holding Company, a wholly owned subsidiary of the Muscogee (Creek) Nation.
-Onefire Holding exists to build a stronger future for the Muscogee (Creek) Nation and its citizens through wise investments and business development.
-The RiverWalk is located at 300-1100 RiverWalk Terrace in Jenks.
-Visit riverwalktulsa.com for more information.
+Perfect your swing or hang out with friends and enjoy a drink or a bite to eat while you watch others tee-off at Suite Shots, opening Spring 2025.
+Enjoy some down time as you stroll along the waterfront enjoying the people, views, and seasonal live entertainment from the amphitheater or the Los Cabos stage.
+Make the Riverwalk your family's lunch or dinner destination after a day at the Oklahoma Aquarium.
+Riverwalk has it all including a beautiful and welcoming setting.
+Riverwalk is owned and operated by the Muscogee (Creek) Nation and is an investment property of Onefire Holding Company, a wholly owned subsidiary of the Muscogee (Creek) Nation.
+One fire Holding exists to build a stronger future for the Muscogee (Creek) Nation and its citizens through wise investments and business development.
+The Riverwalk is located at 300-1100 Riverwalk Terrace in Jenks.
+Visit JenksRiverwalk.com for more information.